DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p class="text-center"><img src="/assets/images/guide2.png" alt="Account" class="my-3 border border-3 border-primary rounded rounded-3"></p>

 <p>Approve the necessary permissions for Meddicc Score to interface with your HubSpot CRM and click on “Connect app”.
-Congratulations, you have installed Meddicc Score. </p>
+Congratulations, Meddicc Score is now connected for this HubSpot account.</p>
-<p>The first user of the account is the Admin by default, but there can be more users (and Admins) on the same account.</p>
+<p>The first user to connect the account becomes the Meddicc Score Admin by default.
+Additional users can access the app when they open a configured Meddicc Score card, and more Meddicc Score Admins can be assigned later.</p>

 <p class="text-center"><img src="/assets/images/guide21.png" alt="Permissions" class="my-3 border border-3 border-primary rounded rounded-3"></p>